mauricioscastro/kcdump/README.md

 `--loglevel` goes to stderr. use one of: 'info', 'warn', 'error', 'debug', 'panic', 'fatal' (default "error")

+`--name` if informed this will the name of the resulting directory, gziped or tar gziped file.

+`--printgvk` print (filtered or not) name, group version kind with format 'name,gv,k' and exit (default false)

-`--ns` print (filtered or not) namespaces list and exit (default false)
+`--printns` print (filtered or not) namespaces list and exit (default false)

-`--prune` prunes targetDir/cluster_info_port/ after archiving. implies tgz option. if tgz option is not used it does nothing (default false)
+`--prune` prunes targetDir/name/ after archiving. implies tgz option. if tgz option is not used it does nothing (default false)

+`--sgv, --split-group-version-kind` split groupVersion in separate files. when false: will force --sns, --split-namespaces=false, only accepts --format 'yaml' or 'json_lines', ignores --tgz and a big file is created with everything inside (default false)

 `--show-progress` show percentage completed in stdout

-`--sgv,--split-group-version-kind` split groupVersion in separate files. when false: will force splitns=false, will only accepts --format 'yaml' or 'json_lines', ignores -tgz and a big file is created with everything inside (default false)

-`--sns,--split-namespaces` split namespaced items into directories with their namespace name (default false)
+`--sns, --split-namespaces` split namespaced items into directories with their namespace name (default false)

-`--sync-chunk-map` a map of string to int. name.gv -> list chunk size. for the resources acquired one by one with the desired chunk size before anything else. see --default-chunk-size (default [customresourcedefinitions.apiextensions.k8s.io/v1=1,configmaps.v1=1,packagemanifests.packages.operators.coreos.com/v1=1,apirequestcounts.apiserver.openshift.io/v1=1])
+`--sync-chunk-map` a map of string to int. name.gv -> list chunk size. for the resources acquired one by one with the desired chunk size before anything else. see --default-chunk-size (default [configmaps.v1=1,packagemanifests.packages.operators.coreos.com/v1=1,apirequestcounts.apiserver.openshift.io/v1=1,customresourcedefinitions.apiextensions.k8s.io/v1=1])

 `--tail-log-lines` number of lines to tail the pod's logs. if -1 infinite.
 0 = do not get logs (default 0)